Nicole Appleton: Personal life

 On 7 December 1997, Appleton met Robbie Williams while filming Top of the Pops.
 A relationship began, and they were subsequently engaged.
 In an autobiography she co-authored with her sister Natalie, Appleton later revealed that she terminated the pregnancy of her and Williams' baby after pressure from her record company.
 Their relationship ended in January 1999.
+Their relationship was depicted in Williams' biopic, Better Man (2024).

 In 2000, Appleton started a relationship with Liam Gallagher, the frontman of the group Oasis.
-She gave birth to their son on 2 July 2001.
+She gave birth to their son Gene on 2 July 2001.
 Gallagher wrote the song "Songbird" as a token of his love for Appleton.
 The couple married at Marylebone Town Hall in London on the morning of 14 February 2008.

 In April 2014, the couple divorced after the media revealed Liam Gallagher was expecting a child with another woman.

 In March 2020, Appleton announced she had given birth to a daughter with her boyfriend Stephen Haines.
 Appleton and Haines married in October 2021.